Complementarities in Sparse Two-Sided Interaction Models: Introduction

-Related developments in balanced unit-time panel settings show the value of modeling interactions beyond modularity.
-The model in \cite{tukey1949one}, for example, already incorporated complementarities more richly, and many recent contributions extend this idea using factor models or nonparametric interaction structures \citep{bai2009panel, freyberger2018non, freeman2023linear, sbaisassi2024dyadic,armstrong2025robust}.
-Two differences distinguish the BI framework from classical panels.
-First, panel models typically focus on estimating coefficients on observed regressors, whereas the BI framework aims to recover the interaction function and the fixed effects themselves.
-Second, panel analysis usually relies on observing all unit-time combinations, while the BI framework is defined over incomplete matching networks in which only a subset of possible matches is observed.
-As a result, the structure of the matching network is central to both identification and inference in the BI framework, in contrast to panel settings where it is fixed by design and excluded from the modeling analysis.
+This paper is also related to work on nonadditive interactions in balanced unit-time panels. \citet{tukey1949one} introduced a nonadditive interaction in a complete two-way layout, while more recent contributions use factor models or nonparametric interaction structures \citep{bai2009panel, freyberger2018non, freeman2023linear, sbaisassi2024dyadic, armstrong2025robust}.
+Two features distinguish the present setting.
+First, much of the panel literature uses flexible interactions to account for unobserved heterogeneity when estimating coefficients on observed regressors, whereas here the complementarity structure and the associated latent productivities are themselves objects of interest.
+Second, balanced panels observe all unit-time combinations, whereas the matching networks considered here contain only a subset of all possible matches.
+The observed pattern of matches therefore determines identification and inference in this setting, rather than being fixed by the design of the data.

-Because of this crucial role of the matching network, this paper also contributes to the literature on network econometrics.
-For identification, as in \cite{bramoulle2009identification}, \cite{graham2017econometric}, and \cite{de2018identifying}, I impose assumptions on the observed graph to ensure that parameters can be identified, using a strategy that eliminates nuisance parameters to identify the interaction coefficient, paralleling the approach of \cite{jochmans2017two} for multiplicative models.
-For inference, I consider an asymptotic regime in which the graph grows without requiring the number of realized links to increase proportionally with the number of potential links, and allowing the number of edges per node to remain bounded.
-Most existing inference results for sparse networks assume degrees (numbers of edges per node) that may diverge with network size \citep{jochmans2019fixed, cai2022linear}.
-Exceptions that accommodate bounded-degree graphs, such as \cite{verdier2020estimation} and \cite{auerbach2021local}, do not focus on parameters governing interactions.
-By explicitly allowing for bounded degree, the present analysis better reflects the structure of many real-world datasets on two-sided interactions and clarifies how the matching network affects the precision of BI estimators.
+Finally, the paper contributes to the literature on network econometrics.
+Like \citet{bramoulle2009identification}, \citet{graham2017econometric}, and \citet{de2018identifying}, the identification analysis imposes conditions on the observed graph.
+The cycle-based argument eliminates the agent-specific nuisance parameters and identifies the interaction parameter, paralleling the strategy used by \citet{jochmans2017two} for multiplicative models.
+For inference, I consider growing networks that may remain sparse and in which node degrees may remain bounded.
+Most existing inference results for sparse networks are developed under asymptotic sequences that allow node degrees to diverge \citep{jochmans2019fixed, cai2022linear}.
+Results that accommodate bounded-degree graphs, including \citet{verdier2020estimation} and \citet{auerbach2021local}, do not focus on parameters governing interactions.
+The analysis therefore extends inference on interaction parameters to network structures that resemble many datasets on two-sided interactions.